dataset-ninja/plasmodium-falciparum-from-images-of-giemsa/README.md

-# Malaria Segmentation: A Dataset for Segmentation of Malaria Infected Cells
+# Plasmodium Falciparum from Images of Giemsa for Malaria Detection

-Malaria Segmentation is a dataset for instance segmentation, semantic segmentation, and object detection tasks.
+Plasmodium Falciparum from Images of Giemsa for Malaria Detection is a dataset for instance segmentation, semantic segmentation, and object detection tasks.